How it works

-You can collect a free indoor and/or outdoor caddy from Marsh Road Depot (OX4 2HH; Monday to Friday, 8am to 6pm) if you don't have one.
+You can collect a free indoor and/or outdoor caddy from St Aldate's customer service centre (OX1 1DS; Monday to Thursday, 9am to 5pm and Friday 9am to 4:30pm) or Marsh Road Depot (OX4 2HH; Monday to Friday, 8am to 6pm) if you don't have one.

-Food recycling is collected weekly on your normal bin day.
+Food recycling is collected every week on your normal bin day.
 Empty the contents of your smaller caddy into the larger one or red bin.
 Place your larger caddy out for collection with your other bins/sacks by 7am on the day or after 8pm the night before.

 Lining your food caddy is optional and helps to keep it cleaner.
 You can also rinse it with warm, soapy water, or wash it in a dishwasher up to 60°C. You can line your caddy with any of the following: